Advice > Product management

 As mentioned above, it is crucial that you spend some time sense-checking your results.
 In practice, you should check your intermediate results as you progress through the estimation and your final result at the end.
 But here we are checking all the numbers in one place so it's easier for you to keep track of what we are doing.

-• Intermediate result: If 200m people watch YouTube every day this means about 2/3rds of the country watches at least a video on any given day.
+• Intermediate result: If ~150m people watch YouTube every day, this means about half the country watches at least a video on any given day.
 That sounds reasonable.

-• Final result: Similarly, if YouTube generates $10m per day, that means it generates $3.65bn per year.
-Again, this is in the right order of magnitude given Google made about $120bn in ad revenue across all geographies in 2018.
+• Final result: Similarly, if YouTube generates $7.5m per day, that means it generates ~$350bn per year.
+Does that sound possible?
+Here some familiarity of the tech industry and its revenues is needed.
+This is indeed a realistic sum, given Google said that YouTube made about $80bn in ad revenue across all geographies in Q1 of 2024.

 2.1 Example - Estimate time stopped at stop lights